I’m new to JOFEE and I want to get involved. Is the JOFEE Fellowship a good way to do that?

 As employees at host placements, Fellows are able to observe their individual Jewish practices as they see fit.
 Host institutions are expected to make reasonable accommodations for diverse Jewish practices.

-During JOFEE Fellowship training, Fellows gather daily for a variety of communal Jewish prayer experiences.
-Fellows are expected to join and “try on” all such sessions, particularly those that are new or different than prior experiences.
-Separate accommodations may be made as appropriate to allow for individual ritual practice in discussion with the Fellowship Director.
+During training, Fellows gather daily for a variety of communal Jewish prayer experiences.
+Fellows are expected to join and “try on” all such sessions, particularly those that are new or different to them.
+Accommodations may be made as appropriate to allow for individual ritual practice.

 Is Hazon and/or the JOFEE Fellowship affiliated with a specific Jewish denomination / movement?